 I kayaked in the strong current of the deep fiord while Jennifer slept in, and I was startled when a killer whale surfaced only twenty yards away.
 “Don’t worry,” my guide assured, “these are resident orcas and they only eat fish.”

 On October 9th, 2004, I set out from Snug Harbor aboard the Salish Sea Charter with several researchers from the Center For Whale Researchon San Juan Island.
-I had never seen a killer whale in the wild, but that soon changed.
+I had never seen a pod of killer whales in the open sea, but that soon changed.

 The Rapture did not live up to my expectations.
 In fact, I was turned away upon arrival for arguing that my dog should also be admitted.